Andrea Ablasser

 Andrea Ablasser (born 1983) is a German immunologist, who works as a full professor of Life Sciences at the École Polytechnique Fédérale de Lausanne.
 Her research has focused on how the innate immune system is able to recognise virus-infected cells and pathogens.

 Early life and education

 Ablasser was born in 1983 to a physician father and mathematician mother.
 She was born in Bad Friedrichshall and moved to Buchloe at the age of three, where her father was the chief physician at the Buchloer Hospital.
-She attended Gymnasiums in Türkheim and Hohenschwangau, and was inspired by her father to study medicine at the Ludwig Maximilian University of Munich (LMU).
+She attended Gymnasiums in Türkheim and Hohenschwangau, and was inspired by her father to study medicine at LMU Munich.
 She completed part of her studies at the University of Massachusetts and did part of her practical training at Harvard Medical School.
 When she finished her medical degree in 2008, she was ranked as one of the top ten students in Germany.
 Although she initially wanted to pursue oncology, she chose to write a doctoral thesis in the field of immunology, and received her doctorate from LMU in 2010.